-Private facilities are found everywhere in New Jersey, including single family homes, farms, multi-family housing units, industrial areas, trailer parks, shopping centers and sometimes in the road right of way.
-Excavators are reminded to be constantly on the lookout for these facilities and inquire from home and property owners about the location of underground facilities that are not marked out as a result of notice to New Jersey One Call (NJOC).
+Private facilities are found everywhere in New Jersey, including single-family homes, farms, multi-family housing units, industrial areas, trailer parks, shopping centers and sometimes in the road right of way.
+Excavators must always be on the lookout for these facilities and inquire from home and property owners about the location of underground facilities that are not marked out as a result of a notice to New Jersey One Call.

 Unless the private facility owner participates as a member of NJOC, owners of private facilities are not notified and will not mark.

-Private facilities can be used to convey many different types of products and provide various services.
+Private facilities can convey many different types of products and provide various services.
 The following list contains only some examples.

-Private natural gas lines in a residential setting may provide fuel for a number of different devices.
-Among them are barbecues and grills, pool heaters, yard lights or heaters in outbuildings like sheds, garages or barns.
+Private natural gas lines in a residential setting may provide fuel for different devices.
+Among them are barbecues and grills, pool heaters, yard lights or heaters in outbuildings, including sheds, garages or barns.

 It is important to remember the operators of natural gas facilities only mark the line leading to the meter.
-Any appliance or device fueled by natural gas that is on the "other side" of the meter is almost invariably served by a private facility.
+A private facility almost invariably serves any appliance or device fueled by natural gas that is on the “other side” of the meter.

 Other Types of Private Lines

 Several other types of private buried lines may be found on private property.
 While some may carry low-voltage electrical current, they do not serve to connect an appliance or outbuilding with electricity.
 These include buried lines like invisible dog fences, data communications cables, and low voltage landscape lighting.
 Other private facilities can include water systems, underground sprinkler systems, private phone lines that collect outbuildings to a home or waste collection lines.